AdobeDocs/campaign-classic.en/help/delivery/using/understanding-delivery-failures.md

 >[!IMPORTANT]
 >
 >For hosted or hybrid installations, if you have upgraded to the [Enhanced MTA](sending-with-enhanced-mta.md), the retry settings in the delivery are no longer used by Campaign.
-Soft bounce retries and the length of time between them are determined by the Enhanced MTA based on the type and severity of the bounce responses coming back from the message’s email domain.
+Soft bounce retries and the length of time between them are determined by the Enhanced MTA based on the type and severity of the bounce responses coming back from the message's email domain.

 For on-premise installations and hosted/hybrid installations using the legacy Campaign MTA, to modify the duration of a delivery, go to the advanced parameters of the delivery or delivery template and specify the desired duration in the corresponding field.
 See [Defining validity period](steps-sending-the-delivery.md#defining-validity-period).